tommysullivan/ts-injector/readme.md

 4. The [wiki](https://github.com/mapr/private-spyglass/wiki) that contains supporting documentation
 5. The [code](#) that prepares a Spyglass environment for testing purposes

+## How to Run Tests

+After cloning this repository, and ensuring you have installed 'npm' on your system:

+    npm install
+    npm test

 ## Project Delivery Plan

 In order to deliver the Spyglass capability as a beta to our customers, there is much